-Orioles pregame: Bullpen receives relief in lefty Richard Bleier; Adam Jones receives first day off this season
+Orioles pregame: Bullpen receives relief in lefty Richard Bleier; Adam Jones gets first day off this season

 Despite pitching right-hander Alec Asher 2 2/3 relief innings in Saturday’s loss, Asher remained on the 25-man roster.

-“I think Asher is capable of being a major league starter too, but it’s all about serving the needs of the major league club, and sometimes that going down there and being ready when something happens to a starter.
-I think we’re close enough now that if we needed him to spot start, we’d be OK.
-It’s another good thing about him having long outings out of the pen because it keeps him in the starter mix, but if we get to seven, that’s going to be hard to do because you’re going to have shorter outings by people.”
+“I think Asher is capable of being a major league starter, too, but it’s all about serving the needs of the major league club, and sometimes that's going down there and being ready when something happens to a starter.
+I think we’re close enough now that if we needed him to spot-start, we’d be OK.
+It’s another good thing about him having long outings out of the 'pen because it keeps him in the starter mix, but if we get to seven [relievers], that’s going to be hard to do because you’re going to have shorter outings by people.”

-Jones sits in series finale.
+Jones sits in series finale

-Orioles center fielder Adam Jones was out of the starting lineup for the first time this season on Sunday as Showalter said he wanted Jones to get the benefit of receiving two consecutive off days with Monday’s off day looming.
+Orioles center fielder Adam Jones was out of the starting lineup for the first time this season Sunday as Showalter said he wanted Jones to get the benefit of receiving two consecutive days off with the team idle Monday.

 “He’s banged up,” Showalter said.
 “He’s got a sore hip.
 He’s diving and different stuff.
 He’s just generally banged up like a lot of guys are.”

-Jones made a diving attempt on Lorenzo Cain’s double in the third inning Saturday, and also made charged Jorge Soler’s looping hit in the sixth with a diving attempt.
+Jones made a diving attempt on Lorenzo Cain’s double in the third inning Saturday, and charged Jorge Soler’s looping hit in the sixth with another dive.

 “Adam had a couple of awkward [moments],” Showalter said.
 “He’s never going to come [tell me].
 I talked to him during the game.
 He’s always, ‘I’m good to go, let’s go.’
 I haven’t had many pass my way like Adam.
 I’ll tell you, this guy is tough as nails.
 He loves to play and he’s a – I don’t want to say throwback because that’s a poor reflection on today’s guys – but Adam could have played in any era.”

 Showalter also gave shortstop J.J.
-Hardy Sunday off to give him consecutive off days.
+Hardy Sunday off to give him consecutive days off.

 Kim starts in left

-Hyun Soo Kim, whose starts against right-handed starter have diminished because of rookie Trey Mancini’s emergence, received his first start since May 5.
+Hyun Soo Kim, whose starts against right-handed starters have diminished because of rookie Trey Mancini’s emergence, received his first start since May 5.

 Kim, who led the club with a .382 on-base percentage last season, entered Sunday’s game with a .222/.300/.311 hitting line, going 10-for-45 in 17 games.